apache/mina-site/source/mina-project/userguide/ch4-session/ch4-session.md

 A session has a state, which will evolve during time.

+* Created : the session has just been created
 * Connected : the session has been created and is available
 * Idle : the session hasn't processed any request for at least a period of time (this period is configurable)
     * Idle for read : no read has actually been made for a period of time
     * Idle for write : no write has actually been made for a period of time
     * Idle for both : no read nor write for a period of time
+* Secured : the TLS layer has been initialised
+* Unsecured : The TLS layer has been shut down
 * Closing : the session is being closed (the remaining messages are being flushed, cleaning up is not terminated)
+* Input closed : the input part of the socket has been closed
 * Closed : The session is now closed, nothing else can be done to revive it.
 This is actually not a real state : when teh session is closed, it's removed.

 The following state diagram exposes all the possible states and transitions :